 You might even be caught out if you inadvertently act in an anti-competitive way.
 For example, discussing your pricing plans with a competitor – for whatever reason – might contribute to a common approach to pricing and accusations of price-fixing (see 10).

 Similarly, if you employ a freelance buyer who also works for your competitors, they're likely to obtain a similar price for your purchases and theirs.
 If you have had no discussion about this with your competitors, you are not in a cartel agreement.
 But, you need to take care that your use of this buyer is not challenged as anti-competitive or an infringement of the 'hardcore' offence of limiting supply, since the buyer will have considerable power over purchasing prices.
 You should take legal advice.

-5. Do the cartel rules still apply if we are small businesses?
+5. Do the cartel rules apply to small businesses?

 Yes.
 Whatever the size of your business, you must not take part in a cartel or commit any of the 'hardcore' offences such as price-fixing.